soo-bak/soobak-algo-core/README.md

 - See `Docs/architecture.md` for layering responsibilities and extension guidance.

 ## Roadmap
-- Register additional descriptors (Merge Sort, Quick Sort).
+- Register additional descriptors (e.g., Merge Sort, Quick Sort).
 - Spin up new domain packages (e.g., graph search) that reuse the core pipeline.
 - Validate Git UPM consumption from a demo repository with WebGL publishing.